 High intensity nose-a mix of black tea, rose petals, a little earthiness coupled with red fruit notes of cherries and currants.

 On the palate, the earthy notes become more defined as fresh forest floor with the black tea notes coming out even more.
 Medium-plus acidity keeps the fruit juicy and balances well with the medium tannins.
 The floral rose petal notes linger all the way through the long finish.

 This is by far, the first Washington Pinot noir that has impressed me.
 While I said in my review of the Tagaris Pinot that at around $30-35 you are paying for the novelty of Washington Pinot, that is certainly not the case here.

 This wine more than holds up on its own with layers of complexity and beautiful balance–and from such young vines!

-In a blind tasting, I would have pegged it as something from a Burgundian minded producer in the Chehalem Mountains or Yamhill-Carlton district of Oregon.
+In a blind tasting, I would have pegged it as something from a Burgundian minded producer in Oregon.
+Maybe the Chehalem Mountains or Yamhill-Carlton district.
 It’s not quite at the level of something like the Winderlea Shea Vineyard but it is one of the best examples of Pinot noir you’ll find in Washington.